 In 2012, I got reading a very large forum topic thread on OCUK forums (link on the right) so I decided to ‘upgrade my now old Woolworths machine, so I sold it on ebay & replaced it with a Gaggia Cubika plus.
 In May 2016, I bought a Refurbished Gaggia Classic.
 In December 2016, I replaced the Classic with the model below, a fifth generation Rancillio Silva.

 I also bought a hand burr grinder; I now buy freshly roasted coffee beans from the internet when required or I have places I buy from when I go out.
-The Coffee machine is cleaned daily & de scaled regularly to make sure I get a good Coffee, which I consider to be essential these days!
+The Coffee machine is cleaned daily & Backflushed regularly to make sure I get a good Coffee, which I consider to be essential these days!
 I bought from Hasbean on a regular basis in 2012 & 2013.
 In 2014 & 2015 I began to buy from other roasters.
 I’ve tried Coffee from South America (which I prefer) Africa & South East Asia.

-A few tips I’ve learned to get a good cup of Coffee (especially a Latte!) is to buy freshly roasted Coffee beans, store them in a dark dry place & grind only what you need before brewing.
+A few tips I’ve learned to get a good cup of Coffee (especially a Flat White!) is to buy freshly roasted Coffee beans, store them in a dark dry place & grind only what you need before brewing.
 Steam the milk to a maximum of 65 degrees Centigrade.
-Bottled water (which keeps limescale to a minimum) & whole milk helps to improve the taste & I’ve found that Semi-Skimmed Milk foams better than Whole Milk too.
+Bottled water (which keeps limescale to a minimum) & whole milk helps to improve the taste.

 Below is a photo of ‘my haul’ from the London Coffee Festival 2019.

 When I go out, I tend to avoid the chain Coffee shops too & try the independent ones as they tend to be better.
 On the rare occasions I go into London, I’ll head for the ones recommended on either my best Coffee guide app, the London Coffee guide book (pictured above) or recommendations from UK coffee Forums, Facebook or Twitter.